werf/werf/docs/pages/documentation/advanced/ci_cd/gitlab_ci_cd.md

 * `build` — stage for building and publishing app images;
 * `deploy` — stage to deploy an application to one of the cluster environments;
 * `dismiss` — stage for deleting an application in the review environment;
-* `cleanup` — stage to clean up the stages-storage and the Docker registry.
+* `cleanup` — stage to clean up the stages storage and the container registry.

 The set of tiers (as well as GitLab environments) in a Kubernetes cluster may vary depending on multiple factors.
 In this article, we will discuss various options of setting up environments for the following tiers: